ashinkarov/ashinkarov.github.com/source/index.markdown

 ### Welcome to my homepage

-I am a PhD student in the
-[School of Mathematical and Computer Sciences](http://www.macs.hw.ac.uk/) at Heriot-Watt University, Scotland.
+I work as a PostDoctoral Research Associate in the [School of Mathematical and Computer Sciences](http://www.macs.hw.ac.uk/) at Heriot-Watt University, Scotland.

-My research focuses on high performance compilers for multi-core architectures.
+My research focuses on high performance compilers for heterogeneous architectures.
 Specifically, I am interested in SIMD style vectorisation of high-level languages.